DenisDrobyshev/DenisDrobyshev/README.md

 ## About

-I write backends in Python: Django and FastAPI, PostgreSQL underneath, Docker and Nginx in front.
+I develop backends in Python: Django and FastAPI, PostgreSQL underneath, Docker and Nginx in front.
 I take a project the whole way — schema, server logic, API, interface, deployment.
 A service that runs only on my laptop is not finished, and three of mine run on MIIGAiK infrastructure: the journal portal from my thesis, the class schedule service and the student personal account.

 Alongside that I release open source: five projects under tagged releases, three of them on PyPI.
 Machine learning and computer vision run on the same stack — real-time detection on video, image classifiers, a geospatial pipeline over OpenStreetMap.